 I make 3 batches of homemade laundry soap at a time so that I don’t have to make it as often.
 To make it quickly, I grate the soap using my grater attachment for my Kitchen Aid.

 Mix all ingredients well with a spoon.
 I store my laundry soap in a mason jar.
 A triple batch makes just under 3 quart-sized jars.

 This soap works wonderfully in cold water, which is how I wash most of my clothing.
 I am allergic to most laundry soaps.
 This soap is very mild, and not filled with perfumes, making it perfect for those with sensitive skin, and for baby clothes.
 I have been making my own laundry soap since 2005.

 I use this in a front-loading, HE washer, without any problem.

-I buy the Oil of Olay bars on sale with coupons at Target.
+I buy the Oil of Olay bars in bulk at Sam’s Club.

 I do not use dryer sheets.
 Instead, I set the timed dry for each load to only dry until it is done.
-Over drying causes static.
-I dry most loads on low, and they are usually done in 45-50 minutes.
-Heavier loads, such as towels, take 60 minutes.
+Over drying is what causes static.
+I dry most loads on low, and they are usually done in 60 minutes.
+Heavier loads, such as towels, take 120 minutes.
 The clothes are very soft and static is not a problem.

 A little more reading: